enzymejs/enzyme/docs/api/ShallowWrapper/prop.md

 # `.prop(key) => Any`

 Returns the prop value for the root node of the wrapper with the provided key.
-`.prop(key)` can only be called on a wrapper of a single node.
+It must be a single-node wrapper.

 NOTE: When called on a shallow wrapper, `.prop(key)` will return values for props on the root node that the component *renders*, not the component itself.